 b) Large Community Care Facilities: When permitting standards for residential care facilities are not clear, objective, and transparent, it can serve as a constraint to housing for people with disabilities.
-To address this, The City will amend the Code to allow large residential community care homes for 7 or more individuals, subject to objective criteria, in all residential zones.
+To address this, The City will amend the Code to allow large residential community care homes for 7 or more individuals, subject to objective criteria.